trevorcohn/mantis/README.md

 Every so often the development performance is measured, and the best scoring model will be saved to disk.

-If you want to build a large network, you need to indicate the memory usage (--cnn-mem FORWARD_MEM,BACKWARD_MEM,PARAMETERS_MEM) for cnn backend, e.g.
+If you want to build a large network, you will need to indicate the memory usage (*--cnn-mem FORWARD_MEM,BACKWARD_MEM,PARAMETERS_MEM*) for cnn backend, e.g.,

     ./build_cpu/src/attentional --cnn-mem 3000 -t sample-data/train.de-en.unk.cap -d sample-data/dev.de-en.unk.cap